angusmillar/Spia/README.md

           "typeCode": "H"
         }
       ],
-      //"The patient's identifiers, many of
+      //"The patient's identifiers, many of"
       "identifierList": [
         {
-          //"The identifiers' value
+          //"The identifiers' value"
           "value": "8003 6021 4585 0890",
-          //"The type of identifier, can be one of (MedicareNumber, IHI, HPII, HPIO, MedicareProviderNumber, GUID, LocalToLab, MRN, DVA)
+          //"The type of identifier, can be one of (MedicareNumber, IHI, HPII, HPIO, MedicareProviderNumber, GUID, LocalToLab, MRN, DVA)"
           "type": "IHI",
-          //"The Assigning Authority code for the identifier, not required except for identifier of type MRN where it must be provided, as seen in  the next example.
+          //"The Assigning Authority code for the identifier, not required except for identifier of type MRN where it must be provided, as seen in  the next example."
           "assigningAuthority": null
         },
         {